okabsd/HTTP/README.md

 - Overrides response `mimeType`.

 `.then(fn([response[, status[, request]]))`
-- Adds a callback function to the list of callbacks to be invoked when the response loads.
+- Adds a callback function to the list of callbacks, to be invoked when the response loads.
 - Callbacks are invoked in the order they are added.
 - `this` context in `fn` set to the `XMLHttpRequest` object.

 The request is sent when the chain ends.

-Additionally, `HTTP.delay([time])` returns the internal chain delay.
-Can be passed a `time` (ms) parameter to change the timing.

 ## Support

 Requires

 - `XMLHttpRequest`
-- `EventTarget.addEventListener`

 and other ES5 standards.